Lloyd's of London

 Lloyd’s (of London) occupies something of a unique position – it is not an insurance company in itself, but rather a market place in which a large number of insurance underwriters work.

-The market comprises a total of 93 syndicates – groups of individual underwriting members who provide the capital support that underpins the risks the syndicate underwrites.
+The market is made up of numerous syndicates – groups of individual underwriting members who provide the capital support that underpins the risks the syndicate underwrites.
 Lloyd’s provides the market place in which those syndicates operate.

 It is a format that has changed barely at all since the set up and concept of Lloyd’s in the more than 300 years of history since trading in insurance first began in a London coffee shop of the same name.